Richard Halliburton: Character of published work

-Halliburton was a cultural relativist: believing that "culture was king," he adhered to the credibility of multiple perspectives, a stance perhaps explaining his claim of purchasing a slave child in Africa – which did not happen, according to Moye Stephens – or adopting the garb of a particular region to "go native".
-As a sort of cultural ambassador, he met heads of state from Peruvian dictator Augusto Leguia, to Emperor Haile Selassie of Ethiopia, to the Last Emperor of China, to King Feisal al Husain of Iraq and his son the Crown Prince.
+Halliburton was a cultural relativist.
+Believing that "culture was king," he adhered to the credibility of multiple perspectives.
+The attitude may explain in part his adopting the garb of a particular region by "going native," and in general his welcoming regard for the nuances of differing cultural identities and mores.
+As a sort of cultural ambassador, he met high-end government officials and heads of state from Peruvian dictator Augusto Leguia, to British Ambassador to Italy (during World War I) James Rennell Rodd, to Emperor Haile Selassie of Ethiopia, to the Last Emperor of China, to King Feisal al Husain of Iraq and his son the Crown Prince (Ghazi).

-Over time Halliburton's social and political views shifted.
-An early letter (1923) expressed his "virulent antipathy for democracy as practiced in America" and a hatred "for the laboring class", but these views contrast with the plight he shared with the downtrodden, as at Devil's Island, and his occasional working with rough-hewn seamen.
-In "Straight Talk From Russia," in Seven League Boots (1935), he contrasted the suspension of freedoms in the Communist nation to the freedoms people enjoyed in democratic America, exuberantly praising the latter.
-His last writings, done in collaboration with journalist Paul Mooney, the four letters (of a projected seven) comprising Letters from the Sea Dragon as well as the fifteen articles comprising The Log of the Sea Dragon—in their descriptions of the displacement of peoples engendered by the Japanese advance, suggest the war-reportorial course his writing might have taken had he lived.
+Over time, Halliburton's social and political views shifted.
+An early letter (1923) expressed his "virulent antipathy for democracy as practiced in America" and a hatred "for the laboring class", but these views contrast with the plight he shared with the abused prisoners at Devil's Island, and is evident in some early maritime adventures of working alongside rough-hewn seamen.
+In "Straight Talk From Russia," in Seven League Boots (1935), he contrasted the suspension of freedoms in the communist nation to the freedoms people enjoyed in democratic America, exuberantly praising the latter.

+Halliburton's last works (done in collaboration with journalist Paul Mooney), notably The Letters from the Sea Dragon and The Log of the Sea Dragon, both of which offer asides of Japan's hostile presence in China, suggest the war-reportorial course his writing might have taken had he lived.
 A news correspondent's role is also suggested by his skilled interview with the executioner of the Romanovs, the last ruling dynasty of Russia.
-Distinguished by their readerliness, the essays of historic personages appearing in both his books and newspaper articles, notably of Spanish–American War hero Captain Richard Hobson and of Haitian leader Henri Christophe, show the skills of the natural biographer, and offer further hint of career evolution.
+Distinguished by their readerliness, the essays on historic persons which appeared in both his books and newspaper articles, specifically of Spanish–American War hero Captain Richard Hobson and of Haitian leader Henri Christophe, show the skills of a natural biographer, and offer a further hint of career evolution.